PNeizhmak/me/index.md

 ## About myself

 ### TL;DR
-- I'm a W-shaped team member who implements company vision and goals with managers and teams, and evaluated by the effectiveness of them
+- I'm a W-shaped team member who implements company vision and goals with managers and teams, and evaluated by the effectiveness(delivery and quality) of them
 - I'm closely working with 'Product' interface to align delivery values and orchestrating technical aspects of product development
 - I ensure the right balance of operational excellence, innovation and speed across domains against company-level goals
 - I'm building organizational backbone, investing in growth, shaping the context, fortifying resilience and eagering for success